-The open source ISA metadata tracking tools help to manage an increasingly diverse set of life science, environmental
+The open source ISA framework and tools help to manage an increasingly diverse set of life science, environmental

 and biomedical experiments that employing one or a combination of technologies.

-Built around the 'Investigation' (the project context), 'Study' (a unit of research) and 'Assay' (analytical measurement) general-purpose Tabular format, the ISA tools helps you to provide rich description of the experimental metadata (i.e. sample characteristics, technology and measurement types, sample-to-data relationships) so that the resulting data and discoveries are reproducible and reusable.
+Built around the 'Investigation' (the project context), 'Study' (a unit of research) and 'Assay' (analytical measurement) data model and serializations (tabular, JSON and RDF), the ISA framework helps you to provide rich description of the experimental metadata (i.e. sample characteristics, technology and measurement types, sample-to-data relationships) so that the resulting data and discoveries are reproducible and reusable.

 Describe the experimental steps using community-defined minimum reporting requirements and ontologies, where possible.

-create your own repository to search and browse the experimental description and associated data making it close or open.
+Create your own repository to search and browse the experimental description and associated data, hosted openly or privately.

-when required, reformat the experiments for submission to supported public repositories or directly export to those already using ISA-Tab.
+When required, reformat experiments for submission to supported public repositories or directly export to those already using ISA formats.

-upload experimental description and associated data to a growing number of well-known analysis systems, ISA connects with.
+Upload experimental descriptions and associated data to a growing number of well-known analysis systems that ISA formats connect with.

-directly export your experiments to the new generation of data journals, accepting submission in ISA-Tab.
+Directly export your experiments to a new generation of data journals that are accepting submissions in ISA formats.